 Trauma And Emergency Care Studies

-This research area draws upon expertise from emergency medicine, nursing, public health, health policy, and data science.
-Engagement spans multiple Arkansas institutions, fostering collaborative approaches to understanding and improving emergency and acute care delivery.
+This research area benefits from collaborations across numerous disciplines, including public health, health policy, nursing, and various medical specialties such as orthopedics and pediatrics.
+Engagement spans multiple Arkansas institutions, fostering a comprehensive approach to improving emergency care for the state's residents.

 Top Researchers